tiprankstipranks

 Our current and future licensing and joint venture arrangements may not be successful and may make us susceptible to the actions of third-parties over whom we have limited control.

 We have entered into a select number of product licensing agreements with companies that produce and sell, under our trademarks, products requiring specialized expertise.
-We have also entered into a number of select licensing agreements pursuant to which we have granted third-parties certain rights to distribute and sell our products in certain geographical areas and have a number of joint ventures.
+We have also entered into a number of select licensing agreements pursuant to which we have granted third-parties certain rights to distribute and sell our products in certain geographical areas and have a limited number of joint ventures.
 In the future, we may enter into additional licensing and/or joint venture arrangements.
 Although we take steps to carefully select our partners, such arrangements may not be successful.
 Our partners may fail to fulfill their obligations under these agreements or have interests that differ from or conflict with our own, such as the timing of new store openings, the pricing of our products and the offering of competitive products.
 In addition, the risks applicable to the business of our partners may be different than the risks applicable to our business, including risks associated with each such partner's ability to: - obtain capital;- exercise operational and financial control over its business;- manage its labor relations;- maintain relationships with suppliers;- manage its credit and bankruptcy risks; and - maintain customer relationships.
-The geographic areas subject to our licensing agreements could also be impacted by geopolitical risks.
+If a licensee of one of our brands were to experience liquidity constraints or other financial difficulties, we may experience larger outstanding accounts receivable balances, delays in collection of accounts receivable, increased expenses associated with collection efforts, and/or a reduction in royalty or similar revenue.
+In addition, we may be unable to replace any lost licensing agreements on similar economic terms or at all, or we could be delayed in identifying a replacement licensee, which could have a material adverse effect on our business, financial condition and results of operations.
+The geographic areas subject to our licensing and joint venture agreements could also be impacted by geopolitical risks.
 Any of the foregoing risks, or the inability of any of our partners to successfully market our products or otherwise conduct its business, may result in loss of revenue and competitive harm to our operations in regions or product categories where we have entered into such licensing arrangements.
 We rely on our partners to preserve the value of our brands.
-Although we attempt to protect our brands through, among other things, approval rights over store location and design, product design, production quality, packaging, merchandising, distribution, advertising and promotion of our stores and products, we may not be able to control the use by our partners of our brand.
+Although we attempt to protect our brands through, among other things, approval rights over store location and design, product design, production quality, packaging, merchandising, distribution, advertising and promotion of our stores and products, we may not be able to control the use by our partners of our intellectual property and branding.
 The misuse of our brand by a licensing or joint venture partner could have a material adverse effect on our business, results of operations and financial condition.

 Trade Secrets - Risk 2